Rights for Fixed Term Contract staff

 You are entitled to be informed about any permanent vacancies that arise with your Employer.

 Also, you should not be made redundant just because you are on a fixed term contract.
 You can claim unfair dismissal and redundancy rights after two years service.
-Whilst you need two years service to complain of unfair dismissal or redundancy, there is no service required if you feel that your contract was not renewed because of pregnancy or maternity; health and safety issues; discrimination; whistleblowing and certain other protected rights.
+Whilst you need two years service to complain of unfair dismissal or redundancy, there is no service required if you feel that your contract was not renewed because of pregnancy or maternity; health and safety issues; any form of unlawful discrimination; whistleblowing and certain other protected rights.

 Another one of the main rights is that after you have worked for 4 years on a fixed term contract, your employer must be able to justify extending it further.
 This would include having your contact renewed several times without a gap so that it adds up to four years.